The Stronger: Film

+The play was first adapted for television in a production directed by Patrick Garland for the BBC in 1971.
+The film starred Marianne Faithfull as Madame X and was first broadcast on 1st May 1971.
+Principal cast: Marianne Faithfull and Britt Eckland.

 The play, adapted and directed by Lee Grant for the 1974 American Film Institute (AFI) Directing Workshop for Women.
 The film was restored in 2022 by the Academy Film Archive and The Film Foundation.
 Principal cast: Susan Strasberg and Dolores Dorn.

 The play was adapted by Frank McGuinness and directed by Lia Williams for Tightrope Pictures (2007) with Claire Higgins and Fiona O’Shaughnessy.

 Critical Response

 Nasrullah Mambrol writes: Strindberg was; “a seminal figure in the first stage (1880-1920) of modern drama.
 Aside from the provocative autobiographical content of his work, Strindberg’s achievement rests on his perfection of the naturalistic form, his extension of that form into an imaginative forum for modern psychology, and his movement from dramatic realism to expressionism.”

 Egil Törnqvist writes: “the respective strength of the two women in the play cannot easily be determined, because Strindberg could not make up his mind about the strength of the models for them.
 He saw some virtue, or at least some attraction, in each; hence the delicate balance between the characters representing these contrasting dispositions.”

-Of the Public Theatre production, Clive Barnes wrote: “ ‘The Stronger’ is a tour de force about the theatricality of silence.
+Of The Public Theater production, Clive Barnes wrote: “ ‘The Stronger’ is a tour de force about the theatricality of silence.
 Ah!
 Miss Page is a model of silent reaction, and the chirpily pained wife is neatly played by Amy Wright.
 Mr. Torn directs here with resource.”

 Kerrry Clawson wrote of the Cesear’s Forum work: “Maloney’s Mme X has an antagonizing yet somewhat desperate air, while Regnier beautifully shows Mlle Y’s cold contempt without speaking at all.
 With director Greg Cesear’s more modern interpretation of the play, no clear victor emerges.”